TBEMSESG/mdcsender/README.md

 # mdcsender

+*Not for Productive environements - only for proof of concept - No warranty - no support*

 Send MDC commands to a Samsung b2b Device

 This app ready data from an external APi to trigger Panel on or Panel off for one or more screens